-We support people.
+We invest in people.

 Behind every story, creation, cause, organization and program we support are people.
 People working every day to enrich the lives of others and bring awareness and relief to issues that need solutions.